brunetton/travel_accounts/README.md

   * members list
   * this array of expenses

-You can open and modify the existing `sample.od` file.
+You can open and modify the existing `sample.ods` file.

 ### Edit config file